metabase/dev-scripts/README.md

 │ :id        │ :port                               ║
 │ :title     │ What port would you like to run on? ║
 │ :required? │ true                                ║
-│ :prompt    │ :numeral                            ║
+│ :prompt    │ :number                             ║
 ╘════════════╧═════════════════════════════════════╝

  -s --socket-repl SOCKETPORT